PublicSatanicVoid/WindowsPowerWash/docs/removing-edge.md

 Edge (and the Edge DevTools client) is installed as an "Appx" package, which just means that it is packaged in a certain format and is registered in a certain database, separately from non-Appx programs like most that you would install.

-There is a handy set of PowerShell cmdlets: `Get-AppxPackage -Name "*Microsoft*Edge*"` will select all the Appx packages for Microsoft Edge, and piping this to `Remove-AppxPackage` _should_ then remove those packages.
+There is a handy set of PowerShell cmdlets for working with Appx packages: `Get-AppxPackage -Name "*Microsoft*Edge*"` will select all the Appx packages for Microsoft Edge, and piping this to `Remove-AppxPackage` _should_ then remove those packages.

 But if you try to do that, you get a rather nasty error message saying that the application is "part of Windows" and "can't be removed".
 They don't use this term in the error message, because that would be useful information and Microsoft as a matter of policy does not provide useful information, but the reason those packages can't be removed is because they are "Inbox" applications (meaning they are "part of the box" and are -- **artificially** -- "built in" to Windows and can't be removed).

-Thankfully, there's nothing fundamentally different about an inbox application - there's just a boolean field in a database somewhere specifying whether a given package is inbox or not.
+Thankfully, there's nothing fundamentally different about an inbox application - there's just a boolean field in a local SQLite database somewhere specifying whether a given package is inbox or not.
 Clear that boolean, and the package can be removed.

 There are some other relatively unimportant steps to delete some lingering traces of Edge, but these are the major hurdles to overcome.